EU warns of winter famine in Afghanistan

 And even though Europe had "no choice" but to talk to the Taliban, the closest EU diplomats trying to do it, via video-link, were currently based in Qatar and Saudi Arabia, Borrell said.

-Some EU staff were prepared to return to Kabul to help coordinate EU diplomacy on the crisis, he noted.
+Some EU staff were prepared to return to Kabul to help coordinate European diplomacy, he noted.

 But security conditions were not right "for the moment", he said.